coker2019/ror_blog_app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
-User Login Interface
+User Login Interface.
-User comments and like history
+User comments and like history.
-Report of inividual user
+Report of individual user.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>